etherealgloriaw/AE86-Team-Car2Share/README.md

 ## List of Contributions
 - Jasper Zhao (z0a3b) implemented Google Maps API (Map component, location service, place autocomplete, route information) and related UI design.
 Also implemented Add Post page and Edit Post page (include UI, front-end logic and validation)
-- Gloria Wang (a7z2b) designed the first-version of UI, implemented the interaction logic between passenger and driver (join the post, rate the post, edit the profile, upload the photos, switch between passenger and driver) from frontend to backend.
+- Gloria Wang (a7z2b) designed the structure of UI, implemented the interaction logic between passenger and driver (join the post, rate the post, edit the profile, upload the photos, switch between passenger and driver) from frontend to backend.
+- Meihui Li (j7b7d) implemented cancel, finish, delete functions, and login in validation.
+I also modified the whole program UI to make it more consistent, including home page, post format, and user history format.
+- - Yiran Liu (o1z2b) implented the search bar and sorting functionality.
+Also implemented some component (nav bar, UI desigen) in the profile page.